 Show on any device or only desktop or mobile.

-Set until when you want to keep showing the experiment.
+Set until when you want to keep showing the experiment for each eligible customer.

 Define your custom audience that will receive this email campaign.
 You can use our standard customer and event filters.

 For testing purposes, we recommend setting the condition "Show on page URL containing" to something like "#test".
 After you have launched the Experiment, you can simply go to www.yourwebsite.com/#test and you will see it in the real environment.
 You can even send this link to anyone as it will work until you stop the campaign.